.nfo: History

-NFO files were first introduced by "Fabulous Furlough" of the elite PC warez organization called The Humble Guys, or THG.
+The release info file was first introduced by "Fabulous Furlough" of the elite PC warez organization called The Humble Guys, or THG.
 The THG group would first upload their package to their world headquarters, "Candyland BBS" or later "The P.I.T.S.
 BBS", to establish distribution immediately.
 Such organizations are also known as warez groups or crack groups.
 The first use came in 1990 on the THG release of the PC game Knights of Legend.
 This file was used in lieu of the more common README.TXT or README.1ST file names.
 The perpetuation of this file extension legacy was carried on by warez groups which followed after THG and is still in use to this day.
 Hence its strong presence on Usenet newsgroups that carry binaries and on P2P file trading networks.

-The Humble Guys later became a demogroup, thus bringing the .nfo file tradition into the demoscene.
-More than forty thousand demoscene productions have an NFO file next to the program file.
+The Humble Guys later became a demogroup, thus bringing the same info file tradition to the demoscene.
+More than forty thousand demoscene productions have an info file next to the program file.

+ASCII art

+Often, an info file contains elaborate ANSI art.
+In contrast, the typical README file does not.

+As an info file is a plain text, the art can be rendered and viewed via a text editor.
+For best results, one may need to select a monospace font and enable "US Latin" or "extended ASCII".
+On Windows 95, using Microsoft Notepad the Terminal font set to 11pt usually produced a good rendering of art.
+However, web browsers use an incompatible encoding scheme resulting in incorrect rendering of info files.
+Also, many modern text editors often use proportional fonts whereas ASCII art is designed to be viewed in a fixed-width font.
+For these reasons, dedicated info file viewers were developed to use appropriate fonts (such as Terminus) and encoding settings, automatic window size and clickable hyperlinks.
+Additionally, online info file viewers are available to browse public info files.

-Before Windows 95 was introduced, NFO files also sometimes used ANSI-escape sequences to generate animated ASCII art (ANSI art).
+Before Windows 95 was introduced, info files sometimes included ANSI-escape sequences to encode animated ASCII art.
 These animations, however, required ANSI.SYS to be loaded by the DOS shell.
-If the user's computer wasn't already configured to load the ANSI.SYS driver, viewing ANSI art required reconfiguring and rebooting.
-Because of this, ANSI art was much less common, and getting ANSI art to display correctly on a Windows 95 PC often proved more difficult, leading to a decline of such art in NFO files.
+If the computer wasn't already configured to load the ANSI.SYS driver, viewing ANSI art required reconfiguring and rebooting.
+Because of this, ANSI art was much less common, and getting ANSI art to display correctly on a Windows 95 PC often proved more difficult, leading to a decline of such art in info files.

-The ASCII (American Standard Code for Information Interchange) code page 437 character set was originally designed by IBM for the earliest DOS PCs so many years ago.
-Therefore, it was not destined to become standardized throughout the non-English world.
-Recently to aid internationalization, instead of using the old code page 437 extended ASCII characters, modern ASCII art uses the current de facto web standard ISO-8859-1/ISO-8859-15 or Unicode UTF-8 characters.
+The ASCII code page 437 character set was originally designed by IBM for the earliest DOS PCs.
+It was not intended to be used throughout the non-English world.
+More modern ASCII art tends to use the de facto web standard ISO-8859-1/ISO-8859-15 or Unicode UTF-8 characters.